ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

   by address.
 UTXO locations are appended by each block.
   This list includes the `AddressLocation`, if it has not been spent.
   (This duplicate data is small, and helps simplify the code.)

-- When a block write deletes a UTXO from `utxo_by_outpoint`, that UTXO location should be deleted from `utxo_by_transparent_addr_loc`.
+- When a block write deletes a UTXO from `utxo_by_out_loc`, that UTXO location should be deleted from `utxo_by_transparent_addr_loc`.
-  This is an index optimisation.
+  This is an index optimisation, which does not affect query results.

 - `tx_by_transparent_addr_loc` stores transaction locations by address.
   This list includes transactions containing spent UTXOs.